 The appearance of metal is directly related to the effect of the Fresnel equation.
-If we have a spectral measurement of the index of refraction η and its absorptive index κ , we can reconstruct its color.
+If we have a spectral measurement of the index of refraction $\eta$ and its absorptive index $\kappa$ , we can reconstruct its color.
 So the problem we wish to solve is to choose which wavelength of light to use for display.
-It might seem implausible, at least initially, to synthesize the index of refraction, but that is exactly what we must do.
-And therefore we must understand how the display works.
+It might seem implausible, at least initially, to create a new index of refraction, but that is exactly what we must do.
+And we must understand how the display works.

 Any modern LCD display is a composition of white light, liquid crystals, and color filters.
 The liquid crystals control how much light gets to the color filters.
-We understand that the backlight is not perfectly pure, but it must be good enough for accurate reproduction of